aisu-programming/NTNU-Course-Queuing-Website-BackEnd/README.md

    Open files in it, fill all "???" and delete all "(SOME_EXPLAIN)".

-   For the `robot.env`, you will have to register LINE LOGIN and LINE Message API at [LINE Developers](https://developers.line.biz/zh-hant/) to get LINE_CLIENT_SECRET and LINE_BEARER.
+   For `robot.env`, you will have to register LINE LOGIN and LINE Message API at [LINE Developers](https://developers.line.biz/zh-hant/) to get LINE_CLIENT_SECRET and LINE_BEARER.

    There are plenty tutorials on the Internet, you can follow those to register LINE bot.